Used Ford Kuga review: 2012 to 2019 (Mk2)

-The Kuga looks nothing like the original, which had Fiesta-influenced styling.
+The Mk2 Kuga looks nothing like the original, which had Focus-influenced styling.
 It has a more imposing road presence, influenced by the now-discontinued Ford Edge.
 This gives the Kuga an eye-catching front grille and aggressively shaped headlamps.
-However, the mechanical package hasn't changed much, consisting of a range of EcoBoost petrol and TDCi diesel engines and front-wheel drive, with the option of four-wheel drive on all trim levels.

 The 1.5-litre EcoBoost develops 118 or 148bhp in front-wheel-drive models, while a 174bhp version is offered with four-wheel drive and an automatic gearbox.
 Our favourite of these is the 148bhp; it offers a reasonable 9.7-second 0-62mph acceleration time, while still returning up to 35.8mpg.
 It's actually faster than the heavier four-wheel-drive 174bhp version, as well as being considerably more economical.